Full Stack Web Development vs Data Science

 2. Web development is popular… for a reason.
 Many in the tech industry may speak about web development like it is a saturated field, but this is misleading.
 This is because there are an estimated 26.9 million web developers worldwide (and growing), according to a 2020 Global Developer Population and Demographic Study by The Evans Data Corporation.
 This is, in part, because the term “web development” is eleven years older than the term “data scientist” and the field has had a hefty head start.

-Web developers are generally happy in their field, topping the list as the best tech job according to Glassdoor’s annual report on the 50 best jobs in America for 2020.
+3. Web developers are generally happy in their field, topping the list as the best tech job according to Glassdoor’s annual report on the 50 best jobs in America for 2020.
 Many tout that out of all the coding professions, web devs typically find entry-level work the quickest out of coding programs, and in this pandemic economy are able to more easily find remote work than any other tech field.
 Thus, the demand is high and steady in this ever growing and desirable field.

 What else should I consider about a career in data science?

 Now that you have a better sense of web development, it can be helpful to consider the bigger picture questions about data science.
 Consider the following: